0xSero/partisia-docs/docs/smart-contracts/gas/zk-computation-gas-fees.md

 When requesting preprocessing material, each node sends two transactions to the preprocessing contract.
 The cost of each of these transactions is covered using BASE_SERVICE_FEES.

-As per the yellow paper, the fee for preprocessing material is 5 USD cent per 1000 preprocessing triples.
+The fee for preprocessing material is 5 USD cent per 1000 preprocessing triples.

 Preprocessing material is requested in batches of 100,000 triples for multiplication triples and batches of 1,000 triples for input masks.